-The ability of the Company to pay dividends on or to repurchase its common stock, and the ability of the Bank to pay dividends to the Company, may be restricted due to several factors including: (a) applicable federal and state corporate law and banking codes, (b) covenants contained in our subordinated debentures and borrowing agreements (as applicable), and (c) the regulatory authority of the FRB, the FDIC, and the NYSDFS.
-Our ability to pay dividends to our stockholders or to repurchase shares of our common stock is subject to the restrictions set forth in applicable corporate laws.
+The ability of the Company to pay dividends on or to repurchase its common stock, and the ability of Tompkins Community Bank to pay dividends to the Company, may be restricted due to several factors including: (a) applicable federal and state banking codes, (b) covenants contained in our borrowing agreements (as applicable), and (c) the regulatory authority of the FRB, the FDIC, and the NYSDFS.
+Our ability to pay dividends to our stockholders or to repurchase shares of our common stock is also subject to restrictions set forth in the New York Business Corporation Law.